eansearch/UPCBarcodeLookup/README.md

 # UPCBarcodeLookup

-Swift package for UPC, GTIN, ISBN and EAN barcode lookup
+Swift package for UPC, GTIN, ISBN and EAN barcode lookup using the API provided by [EAN-Search.org](https://www.ean-search.org/upc-barcode-lookup.html)

 ## Features